-This card features a sticker auto with a great white card with the American League logo behind it and young Mike.
+This card features a sticker auto with a tremendous white card with the American League logo behind it and young Mike.

-Due to the sticker auto, this card has not reached the value of his other prospect auto but this card is only one of two pre-MLB debut autos meaning it will always be sought after and hold its value.
+Due to the sticker auto, this card has not reached the value of his other prospect auto, but it is only one of two pre-MLB debut autos, meaning it will always be sought after and hold its value.

-Sterling isn’t necessarily a mainstream setting, but with its low pop count and being a prospect auto this is another great option for a long-term investment.
+Sterling isn’t necessarily a mainstream setting, but with its low pop count and being a prospect auto, this is another excellent option for a long-term investment.

 2012 Topps Allen & Ginter Mike Trout Auto RC #MTR

-The 2012 Mike Trout Allen & Ginter Autograph rookie cards are pretty hard to get your hands on but can be accomplished for a surprisingly low price when you consider the Trout autograph.
+The 2012 Mike Trout Allen & Ginter Autograph rookie cards are pretty hard to get your hands on but can be accomplished for a surprisingly low price when considering the Trout autograph.

-Fun Discussion: Will Mike Trout break Babe Ruths all-time Home Run records and then will he go on to break Barry bonds home runs record?
-The answer to both questions are a yes.
-Lets take a look at the table below:
+Fun Discussion: Will Mike Trout break Babe Ruth’s all-time Home Run records, and then will he go on to break Barry Bond’s home runs record?
+The answer to both questions is a yes.
+Let’s take a look at the table below:

-While the Allen & Ginter set is a little more niche, the design and scarcity will make these a good long-term investment.
+While the Allen & Ginter set is a little more niche, the design and scarcity will make these an excellent long-term investment.

 2011 Topps Finest Mike Trout Auto Rookie Card #84

 2011 Finest comes in at five on our list.
-There is a base and autograph version of this card, each with its own set of parallels.
+There is a base and autograph version of this card, each with its parallels.

-There are very few options for rookie autographs of Mike Trout and this is one.
-The card has a great refractor sheen to it as well as a nice picture of Trout front and center.
+There are very few options for rookie autographs of Mike Trout, and this is one.
+The card has an excellent refractor sheen and a nice picture of Trout front and center.

 This is a solid option for investment since any on-card rookie auto of Trout will increase in value over time.